 We donate many kilos of fruit each season to local food banks and community organizations.
-Fruit is either fresh or transformed into delicious jams, sauces, or other preserved items.
+The fruit is either fresh or transformed into delicious jams, sauces, or other preserved items.

 Do you have a few spare hours to share the shade of a fruit tree with another volunteer, picking fruit?
 Each season, hundreds of Montrealers join us for picks, and volunteers help organize picks and events, present at urban agriculture events and more.
 Harvesters & helpers are also part of a collective that gathers for social and educational events.
 Open to volunteers of the public for 2021.

 Each season, about 5-10 members meet regularly to keep the collective thriving.
 We love fruit!
-Our decisions are consensus-based and driven by the collectives values.
-Core members are recruited yearly before the season begins, but we’re always interested in hearing from enthusiastic people who want to help out or be a candidate for next year’s core membership.
+Our decisions are consensus-based and driven by the collective’s values.
+Core members are recruited yearly before the season begins, but we’re always interested in hearing from enthusiastic people who want to help out anytime or be a candidate for next year’s core membership.

 Keep in touch!

 Frequently asked questions for volunteers

 Head over to our Harvest Calendar to check out upcoming picks and sign up for one that interests you.
 Please note that signing up for a harvest does not automatically reserve you a place on the pick.
 Spots are limited and fill up fast so only those that receive a confirmation email from the harvest’s Pick leader will be asked to participate in the harvest.
-Our calendar: https://saskatoon.lesfruitsdefendus.org/calendar
+Our Calendar

 No training is required to join us on a pick, but we do ask that you follow some basic guidelines that the pick leader will provide.